-Chapter 2(a), section 11 of the FITA, citing Chapter 2, section 34 of the Act, provides that a supplement to the offer document must be prepared in certain cases if, prior to the expiry of the acceptance period of the offer, new circumstances arise or any factual error or omission is discovered in the offer document which may affect the assessment of the offer.
-This supplement must be submitted to the Financial Supervisory Authority for its approval.
-The second paragraph draws attention to the requirements of the Act and stipulates that the supplement must immediately be published after approval has been obtained.
+According to the second paragraph, a supplement to the offer document must be prepared if, prior to the expiry of the acceptance period of the offer, new circumstances arise or any factual error or omission is discovered in the offer document which may affect the assessment of the offer.

-The FITA provides that shareholders of the offeree company are entitled to withdraw their acceptance within at least two business days of the publication of the supplementary offer document.
-However, section II.8, fifth paragraph prescribes that the right of withdrawal is at least five business days.
-Thus, in this respect the takeover rules go further than the statutory requirement.
+According to section II.8, fifth paragraph, there is an entitlement to withdraw an acceptance within at least five business days of the publication of a supplement.
 The supplementary offer document must provide information regarding the right of withdrawal and the applicable withdrawal period, at least five business days.

 According to the third paragraph, the offeror may prepare a shorter information brochure as a supplement to the offer document to facilitate the dissemination of information concerning a takeover bid and make the contents of the offer more easily accessible.
-Provisions concerning the contents of the information brochure are presented in section IV.4.
+Provisions concerning the contents of the information brochure are presented in section V.4.
 An offer acceptance form may be included with both the offer document and the brochure.